Stono/migsql/README.md

   - Some sad-path tests + fixes

 ## Requirements
-You'll need the freedts package + development libraries, so (depending on your distro):
+Linux: You'll need the freedts package + development libraries, so (depending on your distro):
   - yum install freedts
   - yum install freedts-devel

+Windows: Nothing to do, tiny_tds is precompiled.

 ## Getting Started
 ```